 - Remove the burner head.
-Refer to Figure 10-2.
+Refer to Figure 10-3.
 Loosen the three fixing screws (1) and remove head (2) from burner. - 2.
-Clean the burner head. - 3.
+Clean the burner head and recirculation tube (if fitted). - 3.
 Remove diffuser/electrode assembly.
-Refer to Figure 10-2. - Using a 4 mm Allen key, loosen the diffuser fixing screw (3) from electrode assembly. - Lift diffuser/electrode assembly (5) up and off the nozzle holder. - Disconnect both ignition leads (4) from the electrodes. - Replace the nozzle (8).
+Refer to Figure 10-3. - Using a 4 mm Allen key, loosen the diffuser fixing screw (3) from electrode assembly. - Lift diffuser/electrode assembly (5) up and off the nozzle holder. - Disconnect both ignition leads (4) from the electrodes. - Replace the nozzle (8).
 The nozzle should always be replaced on an annual service.
 Refer to Table 2-3 for the correct nozzle size and type for the required boiler output.
 Do NOT attempt to clean the nozzle.

-Use a 16 mm spanner to remove/re-fit the nozzle, whilst holding the nozzle holder using a 19 mm spanner.
+Use a 16 mm spanner to remove/re-fit the nozzle, whilst holding the nozzle holder (6) using a 19 mm spanner.